legout/fsspec-utils/docs/mkdocs/docs/advanced.md

 -   **Parallel Reading**: For multiple files, set `use_threads=True` in `read_json`, `read_csv`, and `read_parquet` to leverage concurrent I/O.
 -   **Batch Processing**: When dealing with a very large number of files or extremely large individual files, use the `batch_size` parameter in reading functions to process data in chunks, reducing memory footprint.
 -   **`opt_dtypes`**: Utilize `opt_dtypes=True` in reading functions when converting to Polars or PyArrow to automatically optimize column data types, leading to more efficient memory usage and faster subsequent operations.
--   **Parquet Datasets**: For large, partitioned Parquet datasets, use `pyarrow_dataset` or `pydala_dataset`.
+-   **Parquet Datasets**: For large, partitioned Parquet datasets, use `pyarrow_dataset` or `pyarrow_parquet_dataset`.
 These leverage PyArrow's dataset API for efficient metadata handling, partition pruning, and predicate pushdown, reading only the necessary data.
 -   **Compression**: When writing Parquet files, choose an appropriate compression codec (e.g., `zstd`, `snappy`) to reduce file size and improve I/O performance. `zstd` often provides a good balance of compression ratio and speed.

 ## Flexible Storage Configuration